-The staff includes five physicians, three of which are double board-certified in Pulmonary Diseases (ABIM) and the American Board of Allergy and Immunology.
-In addition, the team includes two nurse practitioners who specialize in asthma disease management and three nurses who are trained to provide asthma education, perform allergy skin testing and also administer allergy immunotherapy and anti-IgE therapy (Xolair).
+The staff includes physicians who are double board-certified in Pulmonary Diseases (ABIM) and the American Board of Allergy and Immunology.
+As a result, testing/treatment for allergy to possible environmental triggers is ordered and interpreted in the clinic as part of our comprehensive care including allergy skin testing, allergy immunotherapy (allergy shots), anti-IgE therapy, and other more recently approved biologics.
+In addition, the team includes nurse practitioners who specialize in asthma disease management and training to provide targeted asthma education.

-The Adult Asthma Program at BUMC has a total visit volume of 1,700.
-The patient population of the Boston University Health Campus including Boston Medical Center is largely representative of our local community, and is comprised of approximately 55% ethnic minorities.
-In that regard, our clinic cares for many high risk patients who have more severe asthma than the regional population as a whole.
+Our patient population is representative of our local community, with a significant representation of ethnic minorities.
+Our clinic cares for many high-risk patients who have more severe asthma than the population as a whole.